 - No one, including those of legal drinking age, may provide alcohol to individuals under the age of 21 or consume alcohol of any kind in public areas of the residence halls, including hallways, bathrooms, commons rooms, and lounges.

 - Even if they are not drinking, students who are under the age of 21 are not permitted in rooms where alcohol is being consumed.
 Students who are of legal drinking age may not force, in any way, students under the age of 21 to leave their own residential room.

-- No multi-quart (mass consumption) containers or kegs are permitted in the residence halls at any time.
+- No multi-quart (mass-consumption) containers or kegs are permitted in the residence halls at any time.

 - State and federal laws and college policy prohibit the possession, use, distribution, or sale of illegal drugs in the residence halls.

-- The college will hold hosts responsible for their guest's use of alcohol or other drugs.
+- The college will hold hosts responsible for their guests' use of alcohol or other drugs.

 - Upon the activation of an alarm, all residents are expected to: